Batunacun2020/XGBoost-SHAP-values/README.md

 items after over sampling|[(0.0, 18190), (1.0, 18190)]

 ### Model validation

-#### overall classification accuracy is the correct prediction of NGD and other pixels in the whole region.
+#### Overall classification accuracy (OCA)
+OCA is the correct prediction of NGD and other pixels in the whole region.
 This indicator was used to evaluate the accuracy of the model.
+#### precision
-#### precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
+Precision is the proportion of correctly predicted positive examples (refers to NGD in this study) in all predicted positive examples.
+#### Recall
-#### recall is the proportion of correctly predicted positive examples in all observed positive examples (the observed NGD)
+Recall is the proportion of correctly predicted positive examples in all observed positive examples (the observed NGD)
-#### kappa:
+#### Kappa
+Kappa is a popular indicator used to measure the proportion of agreement between observed and simulated data, especially to measure the degree of spatial matching.
-#### The precision-recall curve (PR curve) provides more information about the model’s performance than, for instance, the Receiver Operator Characteristic curve (ROC curve), when applied to skewed data.
+#### The precision-recall curve (PR curve)
+PR curve provides more information about the model’s performance than, for instance, the Receiver Operator Characteristic curve (ROC curve), when applied to skewed data.
 The PR curve shows the trade-off of precision and recall, and provides a model-wide evaluation.
-#### area under PR: The area under the PR curve (AUC-PR) is likewise effective in the classification of model comparisons.
+#### area under PR: The area under the PR curve (AUC-PR)
+AUC-PR is likewise effective in the classification of model comparisons.
 ====================== Logistic Regression ========================
 validation indicators|results
 ------------ | -------------